How Do You Draw Accurate Trendlines?

 Overtrading low-quality touches just to be in something.

-Good trendline trading is mostly selection: fewer trades, cleaner levels, disciplined execution.
+Good trendline trading is mostly selection.
+Fewer trades, cleaner levels, disciplined execution.
+The traders who survive don't take every line — they wait for the ones that matter.

 How Do You Turn Trendline Setups Into Repeatable Trading Decisions?

-Avoidable mistakes: forcing a line, entering before a close, sizing too large for the stop distance.
+Avoidable mistakes: forcing a line, entering before the close, sizing too large for the stop distance.
+That's the work.

-A simple trading journal helps you track which timeframes your trendlines perform best on, how often break/retest entries achieve 1.5R–2R, and whether trailing behind structure improves your average outcome.
+A real trade journal shows you which timeframes your trendlines actually perform on, how often your break/retest entries hit 1.5R–2R, and whether trailing behind structure improves your average R or just cuts winners short.
+Without that data, you're guessing.